BrookemWalters/BrookemWalters-Portfolio/Stats 518 Final Project/Introduction.md

 At the age of 16, my grandmother “Nana” left her parents and ten siblings behind in pursuit of a better life in Grand Rapids, Michigan.
 Her parents were sharecroppers, and if you know anything about 1950’s Mississippi – life wasn’t exactly ideal for a young black woman.

 Upon moving north, Nana had the good fortune of meeting Betty, who was secretly dating a well-to-do judge.
 Betty’s boyfriend bought her a house in a white middle-class neighborhood… This was a HUGE scandal.
 You see, blacks were not “*allowed*” to own property in that part of town.
 Betty’s boyfriend found a loophole.
-According to my grandmother, the neighbors were completely beside themselves, and promptly vacated the neighborhood.
+According to my grandmother, the neighbors were completely beside themselves, and promptly vacated the area.

 ![](https://github.com/BrookemWalters/BrookemWalters-Portfolio/blob/main/Stats%20518%20Final%20Project/Dramatic%20Images/ConsciousPowerfulColt-max-1mb.gif?raw=true)

 My grandmother bought the home next to Betty for a fraction of the cost by the distraught homeowners.
-By the time my father was born, the neighborhood shifted into a black middle-class West Michigan neighborhood.
-Nana still lives in this home today.
-I wonder how her life would have turned out if she'd remained in the south, her zip code changed everything.
+By the time my father was born, the community shifted into a black middle-class West Michigan neighborhood.
+In the late 80's a large public housing project was proposed and constructed next to my grandmother's home, and the community evolved again.
+Nana still lives here today.

 ### About This Project
-I share this story to disclose my potential bias that may shape my analysis of the 2019 [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/about.html) and the Covid-19 data provided by  [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
-Like many, I understand how a community profoundly shapes quality of life.
+I share this story to disclose my potential bias that may shape my analysis of the 2019 [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/about.html) and the Covid-19 data provided by  [John Hopkins University](https://github.com/CSSEGISandData/COVID-19).
+Like many, I understand how a zip code profoundly shapes quality of life.
 As I built the scatter plots and summarized the variables, I did my best to let this notion go and let the data speak for itself.